 David Hartstein doesn’t much like talking about himself, especially in third person, but here it goes.

-Entry into Nonprofit Web Work
+His Path to Nonprofit Web Work

 David’s path to Wired Impact has been a bit roundabout.
 Throughout high school he was involved with a few St. Louis area nonprofits aimed at youth advocacy and social justice.

 While in college at Washington University, he took a lot of photos and spent 6 months making a documentary on children in South Africa – an experience that left him a bit obsessed with the idea of using media to tell stories and connect people that may never meet face-to-face.

 After graduating from Wash U and getting his master’s degree in Early Childhood Education from Hunter College, he taught elementary school in Brooklyn, New York for a few years.
 He saw firsthand the difference a bit of hard work can make when it comes to leaving the world a little bit better than you found it.
 He loved teaching, and leaving his students was one of the toughest decisions he’s had to make, but ultimately he saw Wired Impact as a chance to exercise his passion for using technology to tell stories and enable more good to happen.

 He partnered up with Jonathan in August of 2010 and helped to found Wired Impact in April of 2012.